-: First described in western North American in 1924 and first reported in 1951 near Richmond, VA.
+Description: First described in western North America in 1924 and first reported in 1951 near Richmond, VA.
 It is a true bug native to East Asia.

 Individual species images that appear with a number in a black box are courtesy of the Bugwood.org network (http://www.invasive.org).Individual photo author credits may not be included due to the small display size of the images and subsequent difficulty of reading the provided text.
 All other images appear courtesy of Google (http://images.google.com).